StackOps/python-automationclient/_sources/Component.txt

 What is a Component?
 --------------------

-A component is the most fundamental configuration element in **FABuloso**, where each component has a set of gathered services, this services have methods that define a specific configuration of an **Openstack or Stackops Service**, previously a set of properties that defines to itself.
+A component is the most fundamental configuration element in **FABuloso**, where each component has a set of gathered services, these services have methods that define a specific configuration of an **Openstack or Stackops Service**, previously a set of properties that define to itself.

 `FABuloso <http://fabuloso.stackops.org/index.html>`_ is a python tool to easily organize and deploy an OpenStack architecture using Fabric.
 FABuloso manages configuration with components within **catalogs**.